enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-never.md

 ---
 ## Content

-The type `never` is used to represent value that **never** occur.
+The type `never` is used to represent value that **never** occurs.
 Let's take a look at a few examples:

 ```ts
 function neverEnding(): never {